httpwg/wg-materials/ietf97/minutes.md

 Presentation: https://www.ietf.org/proceedings/97/slides/slides-97-httpbis-sessa-julian-5987bis-00.pdf

-Mark Nottingham (from floor): Don't think the ??? problem is solved.
+Mark Nottingham (from floor): Don't think the JSON interop problem is solved.
 Don't know that this needs to be published in WG; maybe ISE.
 Having more than one document published by the WG is not good.

 Patrick: We should publish what's good, not publish for the sake of publishing